Northwest Georgians of all ages reminded to get recommended, required immunizations

 Students born on or after January 1, 2002 and entering the seventh-grade need proof of an adolescent pertussis (whooping cough) booster and adolescent meningococcal vaccinations.

 Every child in a Georgia school system (Kindergarten-12th grade), attending a child care facility, or a new student of any age entering a Georgia school for the first time is required by law to have a Georgia Immunization Certificate, Form 3231.
-Here are the immunizations required for child care and school attendance: diphtheria, tetanus, pertussis, polio, measles, PCV13 (up to age 5 years), mumps, rubella, hepatitis A and B, Hib disease (up to age 5 years), varicella, and meningococcal conjugate.
+Below are the immunizations required for child care and school attendance:

-This link is to the recommended child and adolescent immunization schedule for ages 18 years or younger: https://www.cdc.gov/vaccines/schedules/downloads/child/0-18yrs-child-combined-schedule.pdf

 Some schools, colleges, and universities have policies requiring vaccination against meningococcal disease as a condition of enrollment.
 Students aged 21 years or younger should have documentation of receipt of a dose of meningococcal conjugate vaccine not more than five years before enrollment.
 If the primary dose was administered before their 16th birthday, a booster dose should be administered before enrollment in college.